 Senior Executives and Directors

-Our expert employment law team regularly work with directors and senior executives to provide pragmatic and strategic advice that ensures they get the best outcome.
-We know that agreeing the terms of your service agreement or contract of employment or your exit from the business can be quite stressful.
-We can provide the necessary advice to help you to understand the terms of your service agreement, contract of employment or exit package and whether the proposed terms are burdensome or advantageous to you.
+Our expert employment law team work with directors and senior executives to provide pragmatic and strategic advice.
+We know that agreeing the terms of your service agreement, contract of employment or your exit from the business can be quite stressful.
+We give the necessary advice to help you to understand whether the proposed terms are burdensome or advantageous to you.

 Can my employer enforce the restrictive covenant in my contract?